Midwest FurFest

 Midwest FurFest (MFF) is a furry convention that takes place in Rosemont, Illinois, usually on the second weekend after Thanksgiving.
-First held in 2000, MFF is presented by Midwest Furry Fandom Inc, an Illinois Educational Not-For-Profit Corporation that exists primarily for the purpose of holding an annual convention to facilitate education in anthropomorphic literature and art.
+First held in 2000, MFF is presented by Midwest Furry Fandom Inc, an Illinois educational not-for-profit corporation that exists primarily for the purpose of holding an annual convention to facilitate education in anthropomorphic literature and art.
 It also facilitates the donation of funds to non-profit institutions, mainly of which promote the well-being of humans and/or animals.
-The convention is among the most attended furry conventions in history, peaking at 16,800 attendees in 2024.
+The convention is among the most attended furry conventions in history, peaking at 16,925 attendees in 2025.

 Background and history

 Midwest FurFest started as a furry focused part of the now defunct DucKon, a Chicago-based science fiction convention.
 The furry portion of the original convention was started at DucKon 3 in 1994 and was headed up by Robert King.
-Interest grew each year, and it was estimated that by DucKon 8 (1999) between one-quarter and one-third of those attended present due to interest in the furry component of the convention.
+Interest grew each year, and it was estimated that by DucKon 8 (1999) between one-quarter and one-third of those present attended due to interest in the furry component of the convention.

 Interest in furry specific activities grew to a size that it was no longer feasible to exist as a part of DucKon, and the convention was spun off in 2000, with the creation of Midwest Furry Fandom Inc., with the first MFF happening in November 2000.
 The convention has grown from 473 attendees in 2000 to 13,641 in 2022, making it the largest furry convention in the world by more than 3,900 attendees over the previous largest convention, Anthrocon.
-It has helped raise over US$900,000 for various charities.
+It has helped raise over US$1,400,000 for various charities.

 Incidents and controversies

 2014 gas attack

-On December 7, 2014, a gas leak occurred at the Hyatt hotel in Rosemont, which was accommodating attendees.
+On December 7, 2014, a gas leak occurred at the Hyatt hotel in Rosemont, where the convention was being held.
 The hotel was evacuated, and 19 guests were hospitalized.
 Later, an investigation found a broken glass bottle containing a concentration of chlorine powder inside the building.
-18 of the 19 people hospitalized were released soon after and the convention continued.
+Eighteen of the nineteen people hospitalized were released soon after and the convention continued.
 Rosemont Police interviewed hotel guests and employees, as well as employees at local stores which sell chlorine.
 While these interviews and subsequent investigation did not result in any known suspects or charges, police continue to treat this as a crime.

 Milo Yiannopoulos

-On September 15, 2019, Milo Yiannopoulos announced his intention to attend that year's convention.
+On September 15, 2019, far-right political commentator Milo Yiannopoulos announced his intention to attend that year's convention.
 After significant backlash from other attendees on social media, Yiannopoulos was swiftly banned from the convention the following day.